toolboc/RetroArch-AI-with-IoTEdge/README.md

 ![Demo](https://i.imgur.com/sXnbjOi.gif)

-*Translates screenshots captured in /storage/screenshots/ to the framebuffer of fb0 using a local container instance of [cognitive-services-recognize-text](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/computer-vision-how-to-install-containers#docker-pull-for-the-recognize-text-container)*
+*Translates screenshots captured in /storage/screenshots/ for display to the framebuffer of fb0 using a local container instance of [cognitive-services-recognize-text](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/computer-vision-how-to-install-containers#docker-pull-for-the-recognize-text-container)  and a custom ScreenshotTranlator module for IoT Edge*

 | Parameter      | Description |   Type        |
 | -------------- | ------------| --------- |